network-science-lab/top-spreaders-dataset/README.md

 ### Paper Version

 A public DVC configuration for the dataset version used in the paper is available at:
-`https://drive.google.com/drive/folders/0ACmD69K7LbU3Uk9PVA`.
-To use it, unpack the archive, and move the folder `cache` into the `.dvc` directory.
-Then, checkout to the tag `2.0.1` and
+`https://drive.google.com/file/d/1OnNLhjKotOlV0c2_1FcJgCCzQdTGRtoQ`.
+To use it, unpack the archive, and move its contents into the `.dvc` directory of this project.
+Then, execute: `dvc checkout`.
-execute: `dvc pull`.

 ## Using the Package